 If not resolved at Step Four, the Association may decide to submit the grievance to arbitration.
-The notification for arbitration must be initiated within ten (10) working days after completion of Step Four.
+The notification for arbitration must be sent to the Director of the Division of Personnel & Labor Relations within ten (10) working days after completion of Step Four.

 The State shall have ten (10) working days from the receipt of the Association's notification of arbitration to respond.
-The parties shall begin the selection process within twenty (20) working days after the State's receipt of the Association's notification to select the arbitrator from the Arbitrator Selection List.
-If the parties fail to select an arbitrator within these time requirements, the issue shall then default to the Standing Arbitration Panel.
+The parties shall begin the selection process within thirty (30) working days after the State's receipt of the Association's notification to select the arbitrator from the Arbitrator Selection List.
+PSEA will contact the appropriate State representative to initiate the selection process.

-Arbitrator Selection List:
+A. Arbitrator Selection List

-Within thirty (30) calendar days after the signing of this Agreement, the Employer and the Association shall attempt to agree to a list of seven (7) names of arbitrators for the Arbitrator Selection List.
-Absent mutual agreement, the parties shall petition the Federal Mediation and Conciliation Service for a list of twentyone (21) names of arbitrators.
-The parties shall then alternately strike names from the list until seven (7) names remain.
-These seven (7) names shall constitute the Arbitrator Selection List.
+Within thirty (30) calendar days after the signing of this Agreement, the Employer and the Association shall attempt to agree to a list of eleven (11) names of arbitrators for the Arbitrator Selection List.
+Absent mutual agreement, the parties shall petition the Federal Mediation and Conciliation Service for a list of twenty-one (21) names of arbitrators.
+The parties shall then alternately strike names from the list until eleven (11) names remain.
+These eleven (11) names shall constitute the Arbitrator Selection List.